This recipe is extracted from the Laurent Mariotte's website.

 - In another bowl, crumble the tuna with a fork.

-- Add the lemon zest and juice.
-Then the mayonnaise, a touch of Espelette pepper and the egg.
+- Add the zest and juice of the lemon, then the mayonnaise, a dash of Espelette chilli pepper and the egg.

-- Finely chop the tarragon and add it to the mixture
+- Thinly slice the tarragon and add it to the mixture.

 - Salt and pepper

-- Form balls of the mixture with your fingers and flatten them slightly
+- Form balls of this mixture with your fingers and flatten them slightly.

 - Heat the oil in a non-stick pan.